apurva-modi/tiny-url-dev/README.md

 ### Steps followed to build a Laravel App: ###
-- Created a new Laravel project
+- I Created a new Laravel project
     > laravel new tinyurl-dev-server \
     > cd tinyurl-dev-server \
     > php artisan serve
 - Next, installed Laravel's front-end dependencies using `npm`:  [Tailwind CSS](https://tailwindcss.com/docs/guides/laravel)
 - Build the project to compiles Tailwind CSS and to use Laravel Mix in project.
     > npm run dev
-- Created Tables
+- Then,created Tables
     -  created migration using
     > php artisan make:migration create_shorten_links_table
     - Added slug and links in the Schema.
 Next run
     > php artisan migrate
-- Created Mode
+- Next, created Model
     - Created a new model ShortenLink using
     > php artisan make:model ShortenLink
     - Added slug and link to the protected fillable array.